 On or before Friday, July 29, 1921, the Imperial Theatre opened for business in the new building, under the management of Mr. O. C. Ogg.
 The opening film was the silent motion picture “Tank Town Follies”, starring South Pittsburg native Ms. Jobyna Ralston.
 The new theatre was an instant success and drew patronage from both, young and old alike.

 The Imperial Theatre continued operations under the management of Mr. Ogg until he sold it to Mr. H. G. Jenkins in 1924.
-One of the first orders of business for the new owner was to give the theater a new identity by changing its name to the Palace Theatre.
+One of the first orders of business for the new owner was to give the theatre a new identity by changing its name to the Palace Theatre.
 The theatre opened under her new name the week commencing Friday, November 14, 1924 with the first feature movie being a serial titled “Beast of Paradise” chapter six.

 In September 1929, the Palace Theatre along with the new Jackson Theatre at Bridgeport, Alabama six miles away, merged and began to show the same movies on the same days.
 Both theatres continued operations under their original names.
 That same year the first movie with sound, “Carnation Kid”, was shown at the Palace Theatre.

 In August 1931, the Palace Theatre, which was still under the management of Mr. Jenkins, was closed for a short time by its owner so that a new Western Electric sound system like that of Chattanooga’s Tivoli Theatre could be installed.
 The Palace Theatre at South Pittsburg formally reopened on August 18, 1931 with its new sound system and new seats, which were installed during the shutdown.